johndcarmichael/map-reducer/README.md

  - Provide options:
    -  keepKeys: Retain mismatched keys as null opposed to deleting them
    -  throwErrorOnAlien: Throw error on alien found
+   -  allowNullishKeys: Preserve null or undefined keys in the output

 ## Breaking changes 1 -> 2
 In version 1 a bug was discovered that permitted alien keys of null value into the output.
 This has now been resolved however may cause any tools using this helper tool to break, hence the major version bump.